 - Realistic risk assessment

-Lenders are warier of lending to small businesses than large companies because they have less assurance of success and payment.
+Lenders are warier in lending to small businesses than large companies because they have less assurance of success and payment.
 This is the main reason why small business owners have difficulties in acquiring business loans.
-Smalls businesses have less to offer in terms of collateral and profits and have little finesse in the order of their business structure.
+Small businesses have less to offer in terms of collateral and profits and have little finesse in the order of their business structure.

 - Research different loans and lenders

 Aside from proving that you know what you’re doing, researching different loan types will also equip you with better knowledge of what your business needs.
 Instead of settling for the first loan you see, this research will help you choose between the multiple loans available.

 - Alternative financing.
 These are financing methods outside banks.
 It can come from cash advances, crowdfunding, and other non-banking funds.